What’s Love Got To Do With It (1993)

 LOCATION: 485 Loring Ave, Los Angeles, CA 90024

-Wes takes Mercedes on a date to the El Rey Theatre, which was also seen in the film “Jay And Silent Bob Strike Back.”
+Wes takes Mercedes on a date to the El Rey Theatre, which was also seen in such films as “Night Of The Comet” and “Jay And Silent Bob Strike Back.”

 LOCATION: 5515 Wilshire Blvd, Los Angeles, CA 90036